grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-As I can see, it has annotations specific to a web framework, so we will probably not implement the use case directly in the `MakeReservation` method to avoid coupling our use case logic to code that needs to meet the requirements of a specific framework.
+Johnny: As I can see, it has some annotations specific to a web framework, so we will probably not implement the use case directly in the `MakeReservation` method to avoid coupling our use case logic to code that needs to meet the requirements of a specific framework.

+Benjamin: So what you're saying is that you're trying to keep the TicketOffice as much away from the business logic as you can?

+Johnny: Yes, in a way, I think about it as an anti-corruption layer.
+I only need it to wrap all the objects into appropriate abstractions and run the use case where it is us who dictate the conditions, not a framework.

 ## Bootstrap